 Shenandoah Valley Campaign of 1864

 In June 1864, Confederate General Jubal Early launched a major offensive into the Shenandoah Valley and parts of Maryland.
-By July, he was within view of Washington, D.C.
+By July, he was within view of Washington, DC.
 Although forced to retreat to the Valley after the Battle of Monocacy (July 9, 1864), Early’s force remained a threat to the nation’s capital.
 In early August, Grant placed Sheridan in command of the newly created Army of the Shenandoah and dispatched him (along with two divisions of the Army of the Potomac’s Cavalry Corps) to the Shenandoah Valley to deal with Early.

 On August 1, 1864, the War Department brevetted Gregg to the rank of major general, making him eligible to command a corps.
-Grant then appointed him to command the remainder of the Army of the Potomac’s Cavalry Corps during Sheridan’s absence.
+Grant then appointed him to command the rest of the Army of the Potomac’s Cavalry Corps during Sheridan’s absence.

-Sheridan neared completion of his assignment in the Shenandoah Valley with his rout of Early’s forces at the Battles of Winchester (September 19, 1864), the Battle of Fisher’s Hill (September 21–22, 1864), and the Battle of Cedar Creek (October 19, 1864).
+Sheridan neared completion of his assignment in the Shenandoah Valley with his rout of Early’s forces at the Battle of Opequon (September 19, 1864), the Battle of Fisher’s Hill (September 21–22, 1864), and the Battle of Cedar Creek (October 19, 1864).
 With Early’s forces driven from the valley, Sheridan spent the next few weeks laying waste to farms, mills, and any other infrastructure that might provide sustenance or aid to the Confederate cause.

-When Gregg learned that Sheridan would resume his position as corps commander after returning from the valley, he resigned his commission from the army on February 3, 1865.
+When Gregg learned Sheridan would resume his position as corps commander after returning from the valley, he resigned his commission from the army on February 3, 1865.
 Although Gregg’s resignation letter cited only “pressing private duties and business” at home that demanded personal attention, Gregg was unwilling to have Sheridan supersede him a second time.

 During retirement, Gregg returned to Pennsylvania and later tried farming in Delaware.
 Quickly tiring of civilian life, he tried unsuccessfully to return to the service in 1868.
 On February 3, 1874, President Grant appointed Gregg as the United States Consul at Prague, Bohemia, but Mrs. Gregg grew homesick, so Gregg resigned on June 28, 1874.
 Upon returning to the United States in August, Gregg took up residence in Reading, Pennsylvania, where he became active in civic affairs.
 In 1891, Pennsylvania voters elected Gregg to one term as the state’s auditor general.
 In 1899, he declined a nomination for the office of state treasurer because of his declining health.